spraakbanken/sparv/docs/developers-guide/general-concepts.md

 Processors often require the output of other processors to function.
 For example, a part-of-speech tagger typically needs a tokenized text as input, so it depends on a tokenizer that produces token spans.
 Similarly, a lemmatizer may require part-of-speech annotations to generate the correct base forms of words.
-In Sparv, these dependencies are defined through each processor function's parameters.
+In Sparv, these dependencies are defined through the parameters of each processor function.
 By using special [Sparv classes](sparv-classes.md) as default arguments in a function's signature, the Sparv core can automatically track which annotations are produced by which functions and in what order processors need to run.

 Dependencies can be specified in two ways: